-- 1. If a vehicle has two or more unpaid tickets, it may be immobilized.
-If registered, any vehicle with 5 or more tickets is subject to being immobilized, towed or lose of campus parking privileges. - 2.
+- 1. If an unregistered vehicle has two or more unpaid tickets, it may be immobilized.
+Tickets are considered unpaid if they have not been paid online within the 10 day period or if the student account has not been charged. - 2.
 If parked in a No Parking Zone, Fire Lane, or Handicap space, or in a hazardous way, the vehicle may be immobilized or towed. - 3.
 Any student who has had their vehicle booted more than 3 times in an academic year will lose all campus parking privileges. - 4.
 If a vehicle is displaying an altered, forged, lost or stolen permit.